TranslationWMcs435/TranslationWMcs435/README.md

 Therefore, the goal of this project is to generate a translation engine that will take in a JSON file with GUI events and parse those events into different testing frameworks.
 </p>

+## User Guide
+The purpose of the program is to parse a JSON file into a usable Android testing framework.

+It's fairly easy to use the program.
+Run the program with command line prompts, with a preference file passed as the first parameter, or type in parameters with a prompt.
+The prompt is self-explanatory.
+You can type the numbers, or you can type the name of the framework (Case-sensitive at the moment.
+Easy to change).
+Input and output files require "./IO/" at the front if you have them saved in the IO folder!
+(I could also make that flexible, but then absolute path would be harder to use.)

+The command-line uses the same ordering as the prompter: Framework, Mode ("file"/"live"), Input, Output. e.g. "UIAutomator file ./IO/mileage_swipe.txt ./IO/standard_out.txt" without the quotes.

+If you want to use a preference file, pass in a single parameter, your preference file's name.
+Your file must end with ".txt" which is how we're telling the difference between this and directly plugging in your commands.

+The only live mode actually integrated at the moment is Appium.
+For all file modes, you will need to copy-paste the outputted code into your preexisting test framework.
+A list of required items on a per-framework basis could be added to meet demand.

 ## Supported frameworks
 TranslationEngine currently supports the following testing frameworks: Appium, Espresso, Robolectric (soon), Robotium, UIAutomator